 Brem-OT

-Located on the North Sea coast in Germany, North Sea Terminal Bremerhaven (NTB) links Bremerhaven with more than 130 ports worldwide.
+Located on the northwestern coast of Germany, North Sea Terminal Bremerhaven (NTB) links Bremerhaven with more than 130 ports worldwide.
 The Terminal has excellent connections to the European hinterland, the Baltic States and Scandinavia through feeder services, dedicated rail services and direct access to European highways.

 • 1,800 m quay (6 berths)